RGB-Tools/RGB-Documentation/state-transitions.md

 Before broadcasting the transaction prepared in this way she passes to Bob a package of data called [consignment]() which contain the stash of client side validated already in possession of alice in addition to the new state.

 After checking the correctness of the consignment Bob can give "green light" (for example by means of GPG signing) to Alice to let her broadcast the transaction.
-When confirmed, the **witness (seal closing) transaction** represent the conclusion of the state transition from Alice to Bob.
+When confirmed, the **witness (seal closure) transaction** represent the conclusion of the state transition from Alice to Bob.

 ![Alt text](img/stab4.png)